gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API provides Gradle module information for external dependencies

-The Tooling API can be used to obtain the model of the project which includes the information about the dependencies/libraries.
-Now the Tooling API also provides Gradle module information, i.e. group, name, version of the dependency.
+The Tooling API can be used to obtain the model of the project which includes the information about the dependencies of the project.
+In Gradle 1.1, the Tooling API also provides Gradle module information, i.e. group, name, version of each dependency.

 Please see the javadoc for [GradleModuleVersion](javadoc/org/gradle/tooling/model/GradleModuleVersion.html).
-You can obtain the Gradle module information via [ExternalDependency.getGradleModelVersion()](javadoc/org/gradle/tooling/model/ExternalDependency.html#getGradleModelVersion\(\)).
+You can obtain the Gradle module information via [ExternalDependency.getGradleModuleVersion()](javadoc/org/gradle/tooling/model/ExternalDependency.html#getGradleModuleVersion\(\)).

 ### Global Maven settings.xml